 Rules: Be clear, concise, and give constructive feedback.

-User Input (Class Upload):
+User Input (Lesson Upload):

 Click on "Add a user input" below the system prompt.

-Input Type: Select "File upload".
+Input Type: Pick "File upload".

 .